Philately: Tools

 Philately uses several tools, including stamp tongs (a specialized form of tweezers) to safely handle the stamps, a strong magnifying glass and a perforation gauge (odontometer) to measure the perforation gauge of the stamp.

 The identification of watermarks is equally important and may be done with the naked eye by turning the stamp over or holding it up to the light.
 If this fails then watermark fluid may be used, which "wets" the stamp to reveal the mark.

 Other common tools include stamp catalogs, stamp stock books and stamp hinges.

 Organizations

 Philatelic organizations sprang up soon after people started collecting and studying stamps.
 They include local, national and international clubs and societies where collectors come together to share the various aspects of their hobby.

 The world's oldest philatelic society is the Royal Philatelic Society London, which was founded on 10 April 1869, as the Philatelic Society.
 In North America, the major national societies include the American Philatelic Society; the Royal Philatelic Society of Canada; and the Mexico-Elmhurst Philatelic Society, International.

 Local clubs and societies have been established in many cities of the world.
-The International Philatelic Federation was formed in 1926 which is originally based in Zurich, Switzerland but is now known to be the world federation for philately.
+The International Philatelic Federation was formed in 1926 which is originally based in Zürich, Switzerland but is now known to be the world federation for philately.